top of page

 Credit: Matt Jones

-Rachel is an Artist Practitioner for the Royal Opera House Create & Sing Programme, leads workshops with SEND participants and people living with dementia for English Touring Opera, and is passionate and experienced in sharing and creating music in community settings.
-She recently completed a level 2 Makaton qualification, and is Co-Director of SoundUp Arts CIC, producing musical experiences for people affected by dementia.
+Rachel is an Artist Practitioner for the Royal Opera House Create & Sing Programme, leads workshops with SEND participants and people living with dementia for the Wigmore Hall Music for Life programme and for English Touring Opera.
+She is passionate and experienced in sharing and creating music in community settings.

 Longborough Festival Opera